SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps.md

 - Click on the gear icon on the top bar to go to `Settings`
 - Edit the following settings:

   - `Project Name`: use the name of the directory holding the extracted frames and add `_`+ your initials as a suffix.
 For example, for Sofia:
     ```
     20230817_ramalhete2023_day2_combined_SM
     ```
   - `Default Path`: this will be the starting point of the file explorer when loading the images to label, so we want the folder with the frames we want to label here.

+    > [!IMPORTANT]
-Importantly, a trailing slash is needed!
+    > A trailing slash is needed!

     For the example above, the default path to input would be:

     ```
     /Volumes/zoo/users/sminano/crabs_bboxes_labels/20230816_ramalhete2023_day2_combined/
     ```

   - Leave the rest of the settings with their default values
   - Click `Save`
   - NOTE: We found the default path bit doesn't work very reliably, so sometimes you will need to browse the image to label and select them manually.